amyreese/znc-push/README.md

     When using Pushover, this option allows you to specify a single device name to send notifications to; if blank or unset, notifications will be sent to all devices.

+    This option must be set when using PushBullet.
+This module supports both `device_id` (older, numeric id) and the `device_iden` (newer, alphanumeric id) used by PushBullet.
+You can find your `device_iden` by navigating to a device page and noting the last part of the URL.

 ### Conditions